 - Eligibility Determination.
-Faculty Affairs will review the completed Faculty Accommodation Request form and supporting documentation, and meet with the faculty member to determine if the faculty member is a qualified individual with a disability and therefore eligible for accommodations.
-Faculty Affairs will consult with the ADA Coordinator, as appropriate, in making this determination.
-Either Faculty Affairs or the ADA Coordinator may contact the Health Care Provider indicated on the Faculty Accommodation Request form for additional information regarding the faculty member's request.
+University Human Resources will review the completed Faculty Accommodation Request form and supporting documentation, and meet with the faculty member to determine if the faculty member is a qualified individual with a disability and therefore eligible for accommodations.
+UHR will consult with the ADA Specialist, as appropriate, in making this determination.
+Either UHR or the ADA Specialist may contact the Health Care Provider indicated on the Accommodation Request Form for regarding the faculty member's request.

 - Accommodation Determination.
-Faculty Affairs, in consultation with the ADA Coordinator and relevant Dean or Department Chair, will review the faculty member's accommodation request in relation to the essential job functions of the position, and facilitate an interactive dialogue with the faculty member and Department Chair/Dean to determine and implement a reasonable accommodation.
+UHR will convey its eligibility determination to the Office of Faculty Affairs.
+The Office of Faculty Affairs, in consultation with the ADA Specialist and relevant Dean or Department Chair, will review the faculty member's accommodation request in relation to the essential job functions of the position, and facilitate an interactive dialogue with the faculty member and Department Chair/Dean to determine and implement a reasonable accommodation.

 - Implementation.
 Once eligibility and the reasonable accommodation are approved, Faculty Affairs will develop an Accommodation Plan which will be shared with the faculty member and Dean/Department Chair.
 In order to consider and address accommodation requests, Faculty Affairs may consult with other campus administrative units, e.g. Office of the Registrar, Facilities Management, Division of Information Technology, as appropriate, on an as needed basis, taking precautions to ensure the faculty member's privacy with respect to any medical conditions and treatment.
 It is the responsibility of the next level administrator (Dean, Department Chair, etc.) to work in coordination with the faculty member to ensure appropriate implementation of reasonable accommodations.
 The University will use good faith efforts to implement reasonable accommodations within thirty (30) business days of receipt of the required documentation for the requested accommodations.